 On the other hand, Rebels aired live on Disney XD and I watched through the entire series in real time.
 I think watching Rebels first and watching it live helped me.
 I didn’t have Clone Wars to compare it to, and inevitably had Rebels in mind when I finally got around to binging Clone Wars on Disney Plus.

 But even in general, Rebels has about half as many episodes, and thus fewer episodes intended to fill airtime.
 The plot moves faster and more decisively.
 Also, Rebels follows a smaller main cast and does less hopping around between different parts of the exactly.

-Now, Obi-Wan Kenobi is recent enough that I think there’s still a reasonable fear of spoilers (incidentally, there will be spoils if you click on that link, so proceed with caution), so I won’t go into too much detail.
+Now, Obi-Wan Kenobi, as with all things Star Wars, was loathed by a large segment of the fanbase.
 But I loved it.
 It’s probably my favourite Star Wars show since The Mandalorian and Ewan McGregor is (still) a phenomenal Obi-Wan.

 All of the things I wanted to happen in an Obi-Wan Interquel series happened, so I’m happy.